QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 Sample Script Running the SLI in Python
 ***************************************
-The following code example (*sampleScript.py*) is an example for a light weight Python script that utiizes the QBlade SIL interface.
-There are many ways to improve this, e.g. the library could be loaded into multiple seperate processes for parallelization and shophisticated alorithms could be implemented instead of using a standard controller.
+The following code example (*sampleScript.py*) is an example for a light weight Python script that utilizes the QBlade SIL interface.
+There are many ways to improve this, e.g. the library could be loaded into multiple separate processes for parallelization and sophisticated algorithms could be implemented instead of using a standard controller.
 This exemplary script only uses a small amount of the functionality that is exported by the QBlade library for purely illustrative purposes.

 In this Python example script the library is loaded by calling the script *QBladeLIBImport.py*, which handles the library import.
-After *QBladeLIBImport.py* has been imported (:code:`import QBladeLIBImport as QBLIB`) and the QBlade library has been loaded :code:`	QBLIB.loadLibrary("./QBladeCE_2.0.5.2.dll")` any function of the QBlade library can be accessed by calling :code:`QBLIB.functionXY()`.
+After *QBladeLIBImport.py* has been imported (:code:`import QBladeLIBImport as QBLIB`) and the QBlade library has been loaded :code:`	QBLIB.loadLibrary("./QBladeCE_2.0.5.2.dll")` any function of the QBlade library can be accessed by calling :code:`QBLIB.function_XYZ()`.
+All lines of code that are needed to load the QBlade library into python are highlighted in the example below.

 After the QBlade library has been loaded a simulation object is imported and a simulation is started over 500 timesteps.
 During the simulation loop different data is obtained from the turbine simulation.
 The turbine controller that is defined in the simulation object is advanced and its signals are passed to the turbine actuators.
 After the simulation loop has finished the simulation is stored into a project file, for later inspection, and the library is unloaded from python.